rotsenmarcello/jython-annotation-tools/README.md

 from java.io import Serializable

-from net.wstech2.jython.annotationtools.java import JavaAware from javax.persistence import EntityManager from javax.persistence import EntityManagerFactory from javax.persistence import Persistence
+from annotations.java import JavaAware from javax.persistence import EntityManager from javax.persistence import EntityManagerFactory from javax.persistence import Persistence

-from net.wstech2.jython.annotationtools import createProxyMaker from net.wstech2.jython.annotationtools import annToDec from javax.persistence import GenerationType from javax.persistence import TemporalType
+from annotations import createProxyMaker from annotations import annToDec from javax.persistence import GenerationType from javax.persistence import TemporalType